Chicken Soup For The Soul

 Random Acts Of Kindness Book

 The Chicken Soup For The Soul Random Acts Of Kindness book was launched in February 2017.
-According to Amy Newmark, it proved to be a huge bestseller that they kept having to do emergency reprints.
+According to Amy Newmark, it proved to be such a huge bestseller that they kept having to do emergency reprints.

 She also says that people inherently want to be good.
 They want to look out for each other, and they want to take care of each other.

 “People feel good when they do something good for someone else.
 There’s a natural human impulse to do good things for other people.
 It’s like a physiological, emotional need that we have,” said Amy Newmark.
 “The cool thing about the book is that it tells people they are allowed to do those things.”

 Simply Happy Book

 This edition of Chicken Soup For The Soul, on the other hand, is primarily a crash course for Chicken Soup For The Soul advice and wisdom.
 Amy Newmark says that the stories in the book inspire people to find their happiness and help them step out of their comfort zone.